 - Earn unlimited 1 mile for every $1 spent on all other eligible purchases

-Related: Alaska Visa Card Full Review
+Related: Atmos Ascent Visa Card Full Review

-Alaska Airlines also offers a product for those who run a small business: the Alaska Business Card.
+Alaska Airlines also offers a product for those who run a small business: the Atmos Visa Business Card.
 If you're a new applicant, you can bank 60,000 bonus miles plus Alaska's Famous Companion Fare™ from $122 ($99 fare plus taxes and fees from $23) after you make $4,000 or more in purchases within the first 90 days of opening your account.

 - Earn 3 miles for every $1 spent on eligible Alaska Airlines purchases